 Regular full-time employees are eligible for group life insurance in an amount equal to the next highest thousand dollars of their annual salary.
-Unless they specifically waive such coverage, a portion of the premium shall be deducted monthly from their regular salary as approved by the County Board.
+Unless they specifically waive such eoverage-Once an employee has elected coverage, a portion of the premium shall be deducted monthly from their regular salary as approved by the County Board.
 Regular part-time employees are also eligible if they work enough hours in a year to qualify for Wisconsin Retirement System coverage.